Name: Tessa Rane Majors

 Three juveniles allegedly stabbed Tess to death during an attempted robbery in Morning side Park.

-As Tess walked through Morningside Park, she was allegedly confronted by Weaver, Lewis and Davis.
-The gang had allegedly committed several other robberies prior to attacking Tess.
-According to Davis’s confession, Lewis and Weaver grabbed Tess, put her in a choke-hold and stole from her pockets.
+As Tess walked through Morningside Park, she was allegedly confronted by three juveniles.
+The youth had allegedly committed several other robberies prior to attacking Tess.
+According to the Davis’s confession, the older suspects grabbed Tess, put her in a choke-hold and stole from her pockets.
 Witnesses heard her scream, “Help me!
 I’m being robbed!”According to investigators, Tess bit Weaver to defend herself.
 Police believe that he began stabbing her after the defensive bite.
 Tess was stabbed in the chest several times, including once in the heart.

 Davis was arrested shortly after Tess’s murder and confessed to taking part in the crime.
-Lewis and Weaver were arrested in 2020.
+The other two suspects were arrested in 2020.
 Both have been indicted by grand juries and charged as adults with murder and robbery.
-Weaver’s DNA was found under Tess’s fingernails, indicating that she scratched him to defend herself.
+DNA belonging to one 14-year-old suspect was found under Tess’s fingernails, indicating that she scratched him to defend herself.

-In June 2020, Davis pled guilty to robbery in family court.
-He will be sentenced on June 15.
-He was sentenced to 18 months in a detention facility.
+In June 2020, Davis plead guilty to robbery in family court.
+He was sentenced on June 15 to spend 18 months in a detention facility.